Expression

 exp

-Expression.exp()
+Expression.exp() -> Expression

-Compute the exponential of the expression.
+Take the exponential of this expression, returning the result.

 expand